indosandi/DemStore/README.md

 As can be seen in this picture one of the analysis is knowing what is the most purchased item at given location and at given time.
 One of the application is in the field of digital advertising, by knowing that at this time there is surge demand in milk then that is a good time to advertise milk as depicted in picture.

 ## Visual and Demonstration
 The bar chart indicate different location and the color indicate different items.
-The cumulative distributio shows how single item at single location process through its final count.
+The cumulative distribution shows how single item at single location process through its final count.
 Since the data is updated real time, the chart will change over time depending on situtaion.
 The demonstration can be accessed from this web http://thebookface.top
 <p align="center">
   <img src="/images/barchart.png" width="450"/>
 </p>